 - Marriage Dichiarazione Giurata Cons Agent PALERMO

 Once the “Dichiarazione Giurata” has been issued, you must bring it to the Legalization Office (Ufficio Legalizzazioni) of the local Prefettura to legalize it.
-The marriage affidavit “Dichiarazione Giurata” generally must be authenticated at a Prefettura within the same consular district where the affidavit was executed and where you intend to marry.
+The marriage affidavit “Dichiarazione Giurata” generally must be authenticated at a Prefettura within the same consular district where the affidavit was executed.
 You will need to purchase a €16 revenue stamp (marca da bollo) from any tobacco shop (tabacchi) and present it to the clerk of the Legalization Office (Ufficio Legalizzazioni) at the Prefettura (an Italian government office) for each document to be authenticated.
 A complete list of Prefettura offices is available on this page.